yuwei-wu/RoboCup-Preparation-Record/Localization/Issues.md

 Actually in the paper, the method of RANSAC Line Fitting works well (I've read the HTWK and B-human method and our are the combination).
 It should works well, but why not?

-Actually from b-human report, they still use this method in 2019.
+Actually from b-human report, they use RANSAC in 2019.
 I think it cannot be the issue.

 ### 2. The boundary landmark
 I notice the pratical filter process and believed ths part cannot be the issue.